capesstack/capes/cyberchef/build_operate_maintain.md

 # CyberChef Build, Operate, Maintain
+CyberChef was created, and is maintained, by the Government Communications Headquarters (GCHQ).
+GCHQ is one of the UK's security and intelligence agencies, working with its partners in MI5 and SIS.
+All credit for the service goes to their talented team.

+_There are around 150 useful operations in CyberChef for anyone working on anything vaguely Internet-related, whether you just want to convert a timestamp to a different format, decompress gzipped data, create a SHA3 hash, or parse an X.509 certificate to find out who issued it._

+_It’s the Cyber Swiss Army Knife._

 There should probably be more here but...those GCHQ guys got their stuff together.

 Of particular note, all images in the `.htm` file are base64 encoded, so there is no need for any Internet access for a good UX.